- City Schools of Decatur

 Are there free or inexpensive options to get internet access and/or a device at home?

-- Access from AT&T is also an inexpensive option.
+- Access from AT&T

 -